mitchelvanbever/remix-auth-supabase/README.md

 This strategy aims to provide an easy way to start using supabase authentication on [Remix.run](https://remix.run/) with [remix-auth](https://github.com/sergiodxa/remix-auth) bootstrapped with [remix-auth-template](https://github.com/sergiodxa/remix-auth-strategy-template)) (thanks [@sergiodxa](https://github.com/sergiodxa) 🚀).

+### NOTICE 🚧
+> * This library is maintained by people who **do not** make a living creating and maintining open source libraries, it's just a hobby and life takes priority over hobbies.
+> * *Remix-auth-strategy-template* was not designed with the intention to handle everything that we currently handle (refreshing tokens for example).
+This unfortunately can lead to scenarios where some of the features may not work as expected or can lead to unexpected behavior (beware).
+>
+> Due to amount of "issues" we've already tackled in regards to the extensive feature set we provide, we're unable to guarantee the stability of this library for production usage.
+> Having all of this said, we're happy to keep this library alive for anyone who wants to (keep) using it.

+Our *official* recommendation is to use [this stack by RPHLMR](https://github.com/rphlmr/supa-fly-stack) for production grade remix applications that work with supabase.

 ## Supported runtimes

 | Runtime    | Has Support |